 “Out of respect for the artisans and their time-honored tradition, we will no longer produce these baskets.
 The product is no longer available on the website or in catalogs effective immediately.”

-The decision came after The Post and Courier reported last month that local weavers saw unfair competition from “knockoffs” of their 300-year-old craft.
+The decision came after The Post and Courier reported that local weavers saw unfair competition from “knock-offs” of their 300-year-old craft.

 The Ballard product, which was advertised as rattan, sold for $25.
-Similar sized but locally produced woven baskets can cost several hundred dollars.
+Similar sized but locally produced woven baskets can run to several hundred dollars.